kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 In my tests with an RTX 2080 Ti and a linear layer mapping from 512 to 256 features the gradient-based approach was about five times slower.

 ## Implementation

-The presentation implementation of LRP is completely unsupervised.
-This means, that we do not use the input's ground truth label as the starting point for the relevance propagation.

-At least in my tests, I found that starting relevance propagation from the true label (setting the class' output activation and therefore the relevance to 1) had virtually no effect on the resulting heatmap.

-The creation of a LRP model is very simple.
-First the operations from the original network are parsed.
-This corresponds to the first half of our LRP model (see *lrp.py* in the repository).
-Then for each operation from the original model the corresponding LRP module (see *lrp_layers.py* in the repository) is added to the model in the reverse order.

-For every layer in the original network, there exists a corresponding LRP layer that inherits from the `nn.Module` class.
+To generate an LRP model, the first step is to parse the original network's operations.
+These operations create the first part of the LRP model.
+Then for each layer of the original model the corresponding LRP layer is added to the LRP model in reverse order.
+Thus, for every layer in the original network, there exists a corresponding LRP layer that inherits from the `nn.Module` class.
 Below I show exemplary the LRP counterpart of the convolution 2D layer.

 ```python
 class RelevancePropagationConv2d(nn.Module):